 - 15. These parameters are guaranteed by design.
 Production test equipment uses 1.0 MHz, 5.0 V SPI interface. - 16.
-Rise and Fall time of incoming SI, CSB, and SCLK signals suggested for design consideration to prevent the occurrence of double pulsing. - 17.
-Time required for output states data to be terminated at SO pin. - 18.
-Time required to obtain valid data out from SO following the fall of SCLK with 200 pF load.
+Rise and Fall time of incoming SI, CSB, and SCLK signals suggested for design consideration to prevent occurrence of double pulsing. - 17.
+Time required for valid output status data to be available on SO pin. - 18.
+Time required for output states data to be terminated at SO pin.